Skip to main content

 8.5Validation of non-formal and informal learning

-The evaluation and accreditation of the professional competences acquired through work experience and non-formal and informal training is one of the necessary instruments to make lifelong learning a reality.
-It is aimed at the active population with work experience and without any professional accreditation, certificate or qualification of all or part of their professional competences, in order to validate these professional competences acquired in the course of work, as well as those acquired through non-formal education.
+• the active population with work experience and without any professional accreditation, certificate or qualification of all or part of their professional competences, in order to validate these professional competences acquired in the course of work, as well as those acquired through non-formal or informal education, among other options;

 • The tool ACREDITA through the TodoFP web portal.;

 In order to participate in the procedure for the recognition of competences, it is necessary to meet some general requirements, which are valid throughout the country.
-The Autonomous Communities may also establish additional requirements.

 The general requirements to participate in the procedure for the recognition of professional competences are the following: